Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/index.rst

 In the :ref:`NFT marketplace <nft-marketplace-index>` tutorials you will setup an NFT marketplace.

 In the :ref:`eSealing <eSealing>` tutorial, you are going to learn how to seal a document, so you can prove that it was in your possession at the time of sealing.
-You will use a front end and the |bw| to register the file hash of a selected document in a smart contract and then display the timestamp and the sealer from an already time-stamped document at the front end.
+You will use a frontend and the |bw| to register the file hash of a selected document in a smart contract and then display the timestamp and the sealer from an already time-stamped document at the frontend.

 In the :ref:`sponsored Transactions <sponsoredTransactions>` tutorial, you will explore how to sign a message in the |bw| (or |mw-gen2| that uses WalletConnect) and how to send the signature to a backend.